VS

 Beyond pure performance, interior space and usability matter most in daily life.
 This is where you see which car is more practical and versatile.

-Seats: Mercedes E Class offers convincingly more seating capacity – 5 vs 2.
+Seats: Mercedes E Class offers more seats – 5 vs 2.

-In terms of boot space, the Mercedes E Class offers clearly perceptible more room – 540 L compared to 373 L. That’s a difference of about 167 L.
+Looking at boot space, the Mercedes E Class offers visibly more boot space – 540 L compared to 373 L. That’s a difference of about 167 L.

-When it comes to payload, Mercedes E Class clearly takes the win – 640 kg compared to 310 kg.
+When it comes to payload, the Mercedes E Class carries significantly more – 640 kg compared to 310 kg.
 That’s a difference of about 330 kg.

 Who wins the race in the data check?